History of Praise Tabernacle

 In 2004, Joshua Kennedy was hired as Youth Pastor, and in 2006, Loraine Kennedy became the Church Administrator.

-The church launched its Home Discipleship Groups in 2005, now known as Kingdom Expansion (KE) groups.
+The church launched its Home Discipleship Groups in 2005, now known as Kingdom Expansion Groups, or KE Groups.
 In 2006, Pastor Sappie relocated to Sheppton, PA, where he founded River Mountain Church in the Pocono Mountains.

 A major milestone was reached in 2008 when the sanctuary mortgage was paid in full, allowing the church to become completely debt-free.
 Praise the Lord!